r-lib/cachem/README.md

 ### `cache_mem()`

-The memory cache stores stores objects in memory, by simply keeping a reference to each object.
+The memory cache stores objects in memory, by simply keeping a reference to each object.
 To create a memory cache:

 ``` r